Comprehensive Guide To Must-Play Final Fantasy Games

 The Evolution of the Mainline Final Fantasy Series

-The Final Fantasy series has been a cornerstone of the RPG genre since its inception in 1987, with 16 mainline, numbered games in the Final Fantasy series as of 2025.
-These mainline games have continuously pushed the boundaries of storytelling and gameplay.
-Each main game features an exciting story, often centered around defeating a powerful enemy set on destroying the world.
-From the original 8-bit adventure with turn-based combat to fully fledged action RPGs, the entire series has evolved significantly, introducing groundbreaking innovations and captivating narratives that have stood the test of time.
+The Final Fantasy series has been a cornerstone of the RPG genre since its inception in 1987.
+With 16 mainline, numbered games as of 2026, the franchise has continuously pushed the boundaries of technology and narrative.
+Each main entry features a standalone story, often centered around defeating a powerful enemy set on destroying the world.
+From the original 8-bit adventure to fully-fledged action RPGs, the series has introduced groundbreaking innovations that defined generations of gaming.

 The mainline games made their PlayStation debut in 1997 with the groundbreaking Final Fantasy VII.
-The narrative often involves characters on a mission to free mankind from various threats, highlighting heroic journeys to liberate humanity from predetermined destinies while leveraging unique powers to navigate challenges.
+The narrative often involves characters on a mission to free mankind from various threats, highlighting heroic journeys to liberate humanity from predetermined destinies.

 The Original Game

-The first Final Fantasy, also known as the first Final Fantasy game, is a foundational entry that established the key themes and gameplay style of the franchise.
-As the first numbered Final Fantasy game in the series, it serves as a great introduction for newcomers and a milestone in the evolution of RPGs.
+The first Final Fantasy is a foundational entry that established the key themes and gameplay style of the franchise.
+As the first numbered game, it serves as a historical milestone in the evolution of RPGs.

 Major Milestones

-Final Fantasy VII, released in 1997, was a game-changer for the series and the RPG genre as a whole.
-Its use of 3D graphics and full-motion video set a new standard, offering a more immersive and cinematic experience than any previous RPG.
-The games narrative depth and complex characters, like the iconic Cloud Strife, earned it critical acclaim and a place in gaming history.
-Throughout their journey, the characters face numerous challenges and enemies lay in their path, emphasizing the confrontational aspects of the narrative.
-Final Fantasy VII is also credited with popularizing JRPGs in the western market, significantly boosting the genre's popularity among western audiences.
+Final Fantasy VII, released in 1997, was a game-changer for the series and the RPG genre.
+Its use of 3D graphics and full-motion video set a new standard, offering a more immersive experience than any previous RPG.
+The narrative depth and complex characters, like the iconic Cloud Strife, earned it critical acclaim.
+Final Fantasy VII is also credited with popularizing JRPGs in the western market.

 Another major milestone was the relaunch of Final Fantasy XIV as A Realm Reborn.
-Initially troubled by poor reviews, Square Enix took the unprecedented step of overhauling the game entirely, demonstrating their commitment to community feedback and continuous improvement.
-This bold move not only saved the game but also turned it into one of the most beloved MMOs of all time.
+Initially troubled, Square Enix overhauled the game entirely, demonstrating a commitment to quality that turned it into one of the most successful MMOs in history.

 Modern Era